jafarinia/jafarinia.github.io/_pages/about.md

 **Tehran, Iran**
 **Supervision**: *Dr. Mohammad Hossein Rohban*
 **Sep.
 2021 - Present**
 Dedicated my entire Master’s program to this lab, focusing on developing architectures, theories, and frameworks for gigapixel images.
 I led literature reviews, intern mentorship, and team management, contributing to both theoretical and practical advancements.
 Published two papers (AAAI 2023 workshop and ECCV 2024) with state-of-the-art results in WSI classification.
-Currently, I am researching WSI classification techniques with an emphasis on data augmentation, as well as exploring loss landscape analysis in neural networks.
+Currently, I am researching WSI classification techniques with an emphasis on data augmentation, as well as exploring Neural Collapse in neural networks.

 ### ML Lab at SUT
 **Tehran, Iran**
 **Supervision**: *Dr. Mahdieh Soleymani Baghshah*
 **Jun.
 2024 - Present**
-Currently studying the effects of the loss landscape on the generalization and robustness of deep neural networks.
-This research aims to develop improved mapping techniques to understand this complex concept better.
+Currently studying the effects of the Neural Collapse on the generalization and robustness of deep neural networks.
+This research aims to develop improved techniques to understand this complex concept better.

 ### RIV Lab at BASU
 **Tehran, Iran**